MohammadFaysal731/storage-devices-client-11/task_description.md

 13.4 What is the purpose of jwt and how does it work

-Create a meaningful 404 page (not found page)
+14.Create a meaningful 404 page (not found page)

 Bonus: